 “A writer’s greatest pleasure is revealing to people things they knew but did not know they knew”, according to Andy Rooney.
 A reasonable general statement it is though, I have a bit doubt as to if that would be at all.
 Certainty to those who write literature review, it is more to a provoking thought.

 With reference to citations, "that proper documentation demonstrates your expertise as a researcher and increases your readers’ trust in you and your work but getting the documentations can be a confusing job and frustrating, especially for a writer who is not familiar with the citation system." is also hereto a general statement well understood since posting each single citation accurately can require what seems an inordinate amount of time looking through the style manual.

-This shouldn’t be though a problem to a professional writer, yet to an academic writer mostly, since academic communities are, colloquially speaking, very much on you back just as they are for your front.
+This shouldn’t be though a problem to a professional writer, an academic writer mostly, since academic communities are very much on your back just as they are for your front.

 An explicit knowledge of this kind is needed by academic writers is perhaps much the same way as a professional driver need to know something about the mechanical working of motor vehicle, but there appears to be always some problems with this take.

 However, as in here, for example, a university page demonstrating the Citation style under Bibliography with reference to Reference list is not relevant: